Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Experiments and Results

 It should be noted that the high temperature expansion does not capture either the maximum in heat capacity at 1~K or the ordering transition at 290~mK.
 The lack of ordering transition is not surprising as the theory is based off a perfectly isotropic 2D lattice, which only orders at $T=0$ \cite{MerminWagner}.
-The 1~K ``bump'', also seen in NaYbO$_2$ \cite{Bordelon2019}, is more challenging to explain.
-The failure of the high-temperature expansion in capturing this peak suggests that it is either induced by an increase of the magnetic in-plane correlation length beyond several lattice spaces, $\xi \gtrsim 10 a$, or by the onset of three-dimensional correlations in KYbSe$_2$, which ultimately leads to long range magnetic order.
-Be that as it may, the series expansion theory gives an excellent description of the $> 2$~K heat capacity, and allows us to extract both $J_1$ and $J_2$ from the data.
+The 1~K ``bump'', also seen in NaYbO$_2$ \cite{Bordelon2019} and NaYbSe$_2$ \cite{Ranjith2019_2}, is more challenging to explain.
+Finite system tensor network calculations \cite{Chen_2019_twotemperature} showed a two-hump heat capacity for the 2D triangular lattice antiferromagnet ---but it is not clear whether this hump evolves to the sharp feature 290~mK or the 1~K hump in KYbSe$_2$.
+Be that as it may, the failure of the high-temperature expansion in capturing this peak suggests that it is either induced by an increase of the magnetic in-plane correlation length beyond several lattice spaces, $\xi \gtrsim 10 a$, or by the onset of three-dimensional correlations in KYbSe$_2$, which ultimately leads to long range magnetic order.
+In any case, the series expansion theory gives an excellent description of the $> 2$~K heat capacity, and allows us to extract both $J_1$ and $J_2$ from the data.

+To test whether hydrostatic pressure can tune KYbSe$_2$ further towards a QSL phase, we measured AC calorimetry under applied hydrostatic pressure, plotted in Fig. \ref{flo:HeatCapacityPressure} (see Appendix \ref{app:Experiments} for experimental details).
+We found that the ordering transition was clearly visible, but applied pressure shifted $T_N$ to higher temperatures.
+This signals that the system is getting further from a QSL, as the 120$^{\circ}$ order becomes more stable.
+This could be from a decrease in $J_2/J_1$ or perhaps an increase in the interlayer exchange strength which stabilizes the long range magnetic order---but in either case, hydrostatic pressure tunes KYbSe$_2$ \textit{away} from a QSL.